mauriciojost/botino-arduino/README.md

 ### 1.1.
 Plug It

 To get started first connect the module to any standard USB plug.
-Enjoy the HW test dancing.

 ### 1.2.
-Connect It to WIFI

-Set up your smartphone's hotspot with the SSID and passwords provided by the LCD at startup.
-*Botino* will access it, and access the internet for the first time.
-This way you can set it up.
-This hotspot setup has to be done only once (per boot).

-Then, using the provided [setup_device](setup_device) script, set up the wifi ssid/password you want your *botino* to use regularly (from your router / ISP). *Botino* will let you know if the WIFI set up went correctly.
+Set up you WIFI connection

+Connect to it via serial port (TODO explain why) and set up your wifi settings via commands (use `help` to get started).

 ### 1.3.
 Play with It

 Interaction with *Botino* is done via the Internet.
-You send the setup to the internet via HTTP queries, and *botino* regularly picks them up.
+You send the setup to the internet via HTTP queries, and *Botino* regularly picks them up.

 You are the boss.
 You tell *Botino* what to do.
 There are several settings you can tune.